josiah-rabe/the-everly-variations/Chapters/Chapter 2 DRAFT.md

 _You have put me in the lowest pit, in the darkest depths._

 He didn’t know where the thought came from, but it fit.
 He didn't know who "you" was.
 It could have been April, the pastor, that lawyer guy, _what was his name.
-Ashland, that was his name._ It could even have been Frank, for up and dying on him.
+Ashland, that was his name._ It could've even been Frank, for going and dying on him.

 He turned sharply at the intersection, bald tires skidding on the wet pavement.
 He didn't care.